 There are typically two types of wood material: from hardwood up to the softwood accordingly.
 Mostly, hardwood type lumber is takes a slower cutting action than the latter one – softwood.
 Commonly Maple is a heavy and coarse type.
 Teak does have silica.
 Oaks is much harder, stringy and usually used for flooring or stairs.
 Unlike any other composites created by man, these natural wood types have a great streaks of directional fibers within which in a matter-of-factly may help you decide which cutting tool to used whether abrasive or fine wood blades.

 Rip wood blade (carbide) might be my right recommendation to cut grains.
 Cross cut wood blade is also the right selection to across the grain – if preferred.
-Exotic and excruciatingly hard woods such as rosewood or mahogany, the main bet is to conserved the stock, which means “to waste less” – I might recommend Kerf of thin rim wood blades only uses about .90 inch and were rigid, cutting depth is shallow due to raised center.
+Exotic and excruciatingly hard woods such as rosewood or mahogany, the main bet is to conserved the stock, which means “to waste less” – I might recommend Kerf of thin rim saw blades only uses about .90 inch and were rigid, cutting depth is shallow due to raised center.

 If you’d ask a wood-cutter guy, a carbide general wood saw may be their preferred power blade same reasons as with the carpenters and professional building contractors since they were using it for several years – I mean the word trusted tool explains better.
 This power tool and it’s wood blade (circular form) are of much power, portability and easy to set up as well as can cut with non-wood materials like masonry.
 Now, I’ll show you the different features you should be looking for your general cuttingg wood blade and circular saw.